twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 If your app does not have a default web presence that can render these links in a web browser, you may want to have the base URL point to a sort of 404 explanation page.
 Something like "Hey, you received a link created with MyApp.
 Open it on an iOS 10+ device to get started."
 You can still encode parameters in the query string this way.

 Another gotcha is that only http/https scheme URLs will be sent to other platforms.
 If your message doesn't lose any context without a URL, you can use this to your advantage and not worry about implementing the 404 page.

+#### Expiring

+You can set your messages to expire by default by setting `shouldExpire` on the `MSMessage` instance.
+This behavior is the same as other Messages.app expiring messages and can be overridden by the recipient.

 ### Icon Template Sizes